Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

-with larger ranges in $Q^2$ and $\nu$ compared with the previous analysis of 2012 data.
-A consistency check between the results of two different datasets in the same kinematic phase space shows reasonable agreement; while the differential cross-section from 2016 data suggests a more gentle decrease with increasing $|t|$, the comparison shows reasonable agreement.
-In addition, with the higher statistics of the 2016 data, the dependence of the differential cross-section as a function of $Q^2$ and $\nu$ can be studied.
-The cross-section extraction was applied in four subdivisions in $Q^2$, and three in $\nu$.
-The extracted terms are shown in Fig.~\ref{fig:compass_pi02024}.
-As can be seen in the figure, while the $d\sigma_{LT}/d|t|$ values are consistent with zero, a noticeable evolution with respect to $Q^2$ and $\nu$ can be seen in both $d\sigma_T/d|t|+\epsilon{}d\sigma_L/d|t|$.
+with larger ranges in $Q^2$ and $\nu$ compared to 2012 data.
+A consistency check between the results of two different datasets in the same kinematic phase space shows reasonable agreement while 2016 data suggests a more gentle decrease of the cross section with increasing $|t|$.
+The higher statistics of the 2016 data allows to study the dependence of the differential cross section as a function of $Q^2$ and $\nu$.
+Cross sections were determined in four subdivisions in $Q^2$, and three in $\nu$; As can be seen in Fig.~\ref{fig:compass_pi02024}, while the $d\sigma_{LT}/d|t|$ values are consistent with zero, a noticeable evolution with respect to $Q^2$ and $\nu$ can be seen in both $d\sigma_T/d|t|+\epsilon{}d\sigma_L/d|t|$ and $d\sigma_{TT}/d|t|$.
 These new inputs provide valuable information for more stringent constraints on the GPDs involved.

-\paragraph{Exclusive muoproduction of vector mesons} In the studies of exclusive vector meson production with data prior to 2012, the selection of exclusive events is performed by making cuts on the missing mass of events around the proton mass.
-The semi-inclusive events can contribute to more than 10\% of events within the range of missing-mass selection and are thus the dominant factor of uncertainty.
-In the data collected with the CAMERA detector, the cuts on exclusive variables similar to the DVCS or $\pi^0$ cases would remove too much statistics due to the limitations on the CAMERA acceptance of the events of exclusive vector meson production.
-Consequently, the exclusivity of events is still determined by the missing mass, while the exclusivity variables defined with CAMERA are used in sanity checks.

-In the initial study of exclusive $\rho^0$ production~\cite{COMPASS:2012ngo, COMPASS:2013fsk} with COMPASS 2007 and 2010 data, transverse target spin asymmetries were measured, and the significance of the contribution from $H_T$ was suggested.
+\paragraph{Exclusive muoproduction of vector mesons} In the initial study of exclusive $\rho^0$ production~\cite{COMPASS:2012ngo, COMPASS:2013fsk} with COMPASS 2007 and 2010 data, transverse target spin asymmetries were measured, and the significance of the contribution from $H_T$ was suggested.
 On the other hand, the contribution of GPD $E$, which can also be identified in the non-zero asymmetry, is suppressed due to the cancellation between the opposite-sign behavior of $u$ and $d$ quarks.
 This cancellation is not expected in the case of exclusive production of $\omega$, and indeed a much larger asymmetry was observed~\cite{COMPASS:2016ium}.
 Nevertheless, the disentanglement of the $E$ contribution in the asymmetry is obscured due to the involvement of the pion pole.